 All industrial establishments were heavily damaged during the civil war.
 With Independence Bangladesh lost its major market, i.e. the former West Pakistan.
 The importance of jute had already suffered during the 1960s: The coarse fibre had been used to make all kinds of packing material, like sacking for transporting goods and sand bags.
-Containers, developed during the Vietnam War, brought a revolution in transport.
+Containerization revolutionized transport in the 1960s.
 Paper sacks and plastic bags substituted those made of jute.
 Cotton is as eco-friendly as jute, but cotton bags are easier to print on and to wash.